Q: How do I get a no-cost COVID-19 test?

 A: No. For uninsured individuals, the El Camino Healthcare District will pay for the entire cost of the COVID-19 test, which means the test is provided free of charge.
 Please bring current photo identification with you at the time of your scheduled appointment.

-Q: I have insurance, is the test still free to me?
+Q: I have insurance, is the test still no cost to me?

 A: Yes, there is no cost to those with insurance.
 For individuals with existing insurance coverage, billing for the test will be submitted to health plans and the District funds will cover any difference in test cost.
 This means there is no out-of-pocket cost to the insured individual.
 Make sure to bring current photo identification as well as your insurance card with you to your scheduled test.